 - Types of Nuclear Reactors

-Nuclear reactors can be classified depending on their operation but also according to their purpose or other technical characteristics.
+Nuclear reactors can be classified depending on their performance but also according to their purpose or other technical characteristics.

 Pressurized water nuclear reactors (PWR) is a type of reactor most popular in the world.
 Main characteristics of operation.